zachncurry/TryHackMe/README.md

 The CCNA Cybersecurity labs, studying, and knowledge helped me through this one for sure!
 At first there are a few simple phishing/spam emails then you get a few tickets of uncommon subprocesses which on their own could be false positives until you receive an indicator of attack (no spoilers here - IYKYK).
 Then over 30 tickets rush in requiring you to investigate via Splunk (it does allow you to select your preferred SIEM when starting).
 It quickly becomes apparent there is an external threat actor poking your network and then it happens - They begin exfiltrating data.
 It is important to both prioritize priority of tickets as the attack escalates but also keep a timeline in your mind as you investigate each ticket to provide accurate reporting.</br>

+**Lessons Learned**
+TryHackMe does NOT want you to mark spam emails as Phishing and they want specifically Phishing emails only to be marked threats.

 </br></br>